Inside Creature Lab: Living the Mad Scientist Dream in Gaming

 2. Daily Life in the Lab

-Forget the flash of wickedness Creature Lab’s all about getting dirty.
-Your lair is a black, gore-soaked playground full of potions, technology, and an overabundance of body parts so disgusting even the most experienced horror fan will find them inexcusable.
 The gameplay itself consists of hurling ingredients at mutants in a big vat, sewing monsters together, and attaching gross new limbs to your creations.
 Each day, there are new secrets to untangle, from unraveling the correct potions to make do on resources to keeping your hideout out of sight from military patrols working their way up the hill.

 Players can revive the dead as faithful (well, sort of faithful) minions, harvest their DNA, and try out various combinations of limbs to craft the ultimate mutant army.
-Randomized chemical names and characteristics for chemicals make each other play different, giving the game new life and replayability.
+Randomized chemical names and characteristics for chemicals make each other play differently, giving the game new life and replayability.

 Image Source: depositphotos.com